ccbucr/InstallationGuide/README.md

-# Center for Conservation Biology Administration Guide
+# Center for Conservation Biology Installation Guide

-Documentation of UCR &amp; CCB administrative processes and guides
+Documentation for software installation utilized by the UC Riverside CCB team.